sourcegraph/handbook/content/departments/engineering/dev/admin-exp/security/security-incident-response.md

 ### Severity

-Sourcegraph’s Security team will monitor incident and event tickets and shall assign a ticket severity based on the following categories.
+When raising a security incident, Sourcegraph's security team will assign the incident a severity based on the following categories:

 #### S3/S4 - Low and Medium Severity